yehuohan/popc/README.md

 - `PopcTabuf`: Pop out `Tabuf` panel
 - `PopcBufferSwitchLeft`: Switch to left buffer of current tabpage (works with `opts.tabuf.tabline = true`)
 - `PopcBufferSwitchRight`: Switch to right buffer of current tabpage (works with `opts.tabuf.tabline = true`)
+    - `PopcBufferSwitchLeft` and `PopcBufferSwitchRight` support `v:count1`, e.g. `:3PopcBufferSwitchLeft` will switch to the 3th left buffer
+    - `PopcBufferSwitchLeft` and `PopcBufferSwitchRight` support bang, e.g. `:PopcBufferSwitchLeft!` will switch the last accessed window's buffer to left buffer
 - `PopcBufferJumpPrev`: Jump to previous jumplist location of current buffer
 - `PopcBufferJumpNext`: Jump to next jumplist location of current buffer
+    - `PopcBufferJumpPrev` and `PopcBufferJumpNext` support `v:count1`, e.g. `:3PopcBufferJumpPrev!` will jump to 3th previous jumplist location
 - `PopcBufferClose`: Close current buffer with window kept

 ***Default options:***